laravel/jetstream-docs/3.x/features/registration.md

 During registration, Jetstream will automatically ask the user to approve these documents.
 When the user clicks on the link to view the documents, Jetstream will use [Tailwind's typography plug-in](https://tailwindcss.com/docs/typography-plugin) to render the Markdown into beautifully formatted prose.

+#### Terms & Policy Localization

+To serve localized versions of your terms of service and privacy policy, you may suffix the files with the desired locale, such as `terms.es.md`.
+Jetstream will automatically serve the correct version of the file based on the current locale that is configured for the application.

 ## Email Verification

 Laravel Jetstream includes support for requiring that a newly registered user verify their email address.
 However, support for this feature is disabled by default.
 To enable this feature, you should uncomment the relevant entry in the `features` configuration item of your application's `config/fortify.php` configuration file: